Certora/Documentation/docs/user-guide/problems/problems-timeout.md

 Some of the information in these references is out of date.
 ```

+(timeout-single-rule)=
+## Running rules individually

+The Certora Prover works on the rules of the specification in parallel.
+Even if no rule is very expensive on its own, working on all of them in parallel
+can add up quickly and thereby exceed the timeout.
+Try running individual rules only via the {ref}`--rule` option, or split the
+specification into separate files.
+Keep in mind that a {term}`parametric rule`,
+as well as an {term}`invariant`, spawns a subrule for every contract method.
+This can further be reduced via the {ref}`--method` option.

 ## Dealing with different kinds of complexity

 In this section we list some hints for timeout prevention based on which of the